JonThomas/Azure-AZ-500-Study-Guide/1-Manage identity and access/17-Transfer Azure subscriptions between Azure AD tenants.md

 * Subscription:
    * Represents a billing entity and a security boundary.
 A subscription can only trust one tenant/ directory.
    * Azure tenant is a directory, whereas subscription is an object that represents a "folder" where you can put in your resources.
    * Subscriptions are tied to tenants.
-A single tenant can have many subscriptions, but not vice versa is not possible.
+A single tenant can have many subscriptions, but vice versa is not possible.

 ## Transfer subscription to an other tenant